psnider/license-plate-game-aurelia/ReadMe.md

 npm run start-server
 ```
 _The actual game server is under development and is not open source._
-Note that the dummy-server only provides data of the proper type for a given contect, but it doesn't actually provide answers.
+Note that the dummy-server only provides data of the proper type for a given context, but it doesn't actually provide answers.

 ## Overview